Helpful Gardening Tips

 Sun or Shade-Full sun

-The white oak tree is an extremely adaptable tree that will grow up to 80-feet tall and spread out as wide as it is tall.
+The white oak tree is a highly adaptable tree that will grow up to 80-feet tall and spread out as wide as it is tall.

 While it prefers to live in acidic, well-drained soil, it will thrive almost anywhere you choose to plant it.
 This tree is pyramidal when it is young, but it develops a nicely rounded canopy when mature.